luhipi/sarvey/docs/processing.rst

 The configuration file has various sections, as detailed below:

-* data_directories
+* General

+ This section includes top-level parameters such as the number of cores and the unwrapping method.
- This section specifies the paths to the input and output data.
+ It specifies the paths to the input and output data.
 The paths can be either absolute or relative.

-* logging

- This section defines the logging level displayed in the command line and the directory path where log files will be stored.
+ Further, it defines the logging level displayed in the command line and the directory path where log files will be stored.

-* processing

- This section includes top-level parameters such as the number of cores and the unwrapping method.

 * phase_linking